 Further details, refer below:

 Yes.
-We are hoping this law will change soon.
+We are all hoping this law will change soon.

-It doesn’t matter, you are not legal to drive in Vietnam no matter if you have a motorbike license from back home and have been driving for years.
+No. You are not legal to drive in Vietnam even if you have a motorbike license and have been driving for years.

 International Drivers Permit (IDP)